Biosystems-Analytics-Lab/shellcast/docs/MANUAL_UPDATES.md

 ## 1. Setup

-1. Download the GitHub repository to your machine by running `git clone https://github.ncsu.edu/biosystemsanalyticslab/shellcast.git`.
+1. Download the GitHub repository to your machine by running `git clone https://github.ncsu.edu/biosystemsanalyticslab/shellcast.git` (for NCSU GitHub) or `git clone https://github.com/Biosystems-Analytics-Lab/shellcast.git` (GitHub).
+2. Set up adding and push to GitHub Enterprise and GitHub public remotes as described in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.
-2. Download and install the Google Cloud SDK by following [these instructions](https://cloud.google.com/sdk/docs).
+3. Download and install the Google Cloud SDK by following [these instructions](https://cloud.google.com/sdk/docs).
-3. Complete the steps under the [Make a configuration file based on the template file](/docs/DEVELOPER.md#make-a-configuration-file-based-on-the-template-file) section of the DEVELOPER.md documentation.
+4. Complete the steps under the [Make a configuration file based on the template file](/docs/DEVELOPER.md#46-make-a-configuration-file-based-on-the-template-file) section of the DEVELOPER.md documentation.

 ## 2. Uploading Changes to GitHub

 1. From the root of your local repository, run `git pull` to make sure you have the most recent version of the GitHub repository.
 2. Run `git add .` to stage all of the changes made in all files.
 3. Run `git commit` which will open a text editor where you can write a commit message (describe what changes you've made).
-4. Run `git push` to push the changes to GitHub.
+4. Run `git push all` to push the changes to GitHub.
+Make sure you have set your remotes to add and push to both the GitHub Enterprise and GitHub (public) repos as outlined in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.

 ## 3. Uploading Changes to Google App Engine